adri4n-s3rrano/integrating_pq_cyclonedds_tfm/README.md

 - Decapsulation: Upon receiving the encapsulated key or ciphertext, the other party decapsulates it to obtain the same shared secret.

 ### Implementation Details:
-- This code is developed based on the built-in Authentication plugin of CycloneDDS.
+- This code is developed based on the built-in Authentication plugin of CycloneDDS, that uses Diffie-Hellman for the key exchange instead.
 The Authentication plugin source code is available at the [GitHub CycloneDDS repository](https://github.com/eclipse-cyclonedds/cyclonedds).
 - The KEM funcionalities have been developed using the C liboqs library.

 ### Usage: